vast-engineering/eslint-config-vast/README.md

 For real-time linting in your text editor, see [ESLint integrations for editors](http://eslint.org/docs/user-guide/integrations#editors).

+**Tip:** You can create a personal configuration file in your home directory (`~/.eslintrc`), it will only be used if no other configuration files are found.
+See [Configuration Cascading and Hierarchy](http://eslint.org/docs/user-guide/configuring#configuration-cascading-and-hierarchy).

 ## Related

 - [eslint-config-standard](https://github.com/feross/eslint-config-standard) for [JavaScript Standard Style Guide](https://github.com/feross/standard)